mnit-rtmc/iris/docs/incident_dms.md

 * Left lane impacted: `lanes_blocked`, `left_lanes_blocked`, `lanes_affected` or
   `left_lanes_affected`

-## Linked Signs
+## Linking

-Deployed signs will be linked with the incident.
-If a sign message is later changed by an operator, it will keep incident link unless the first line _descriptor_ is changed.
+Deployed signs will be **linked** with the incident.
+If a sign message is later changed by an operator, it will keep the incident link unless the _descriptor_ (first line) is changed.

-## Incident Updates
+## Updates

-If any signs are linked with an incident when an update is logged, the device deploy logic will be checked again.
-If there are proposed changes, the device deploy form will appear.
-All proposed changes will be listed in the form, including new devices and any devices to be blanked.
+If any signs are _linked_ with an incident when an update is logged, the device deploy logic will be checked again.
+If there are suggested changes, the device deploy form will appear.
+All changes will be listed in the form, including new devices and devices to be blanked.

 ## Clearing